shrechochek/evolution-chess/README.md

 You can play Evolution Chess in two ways:

 1. 🌐 [**Play online**](https://shrechochek.github.io/evolution-chess/)
-2. 💻 Download respository and run on your own PC
+2. 💻 Download repository and run on your own PC

 > [!NOTE]
 > ### You can play against your friends or AI